adongardive/Module_11/README.md

    pip install pandas numpy scikit-learn
    ```
 3. Open the notebook in a Jupyter environment or any Python IDE and run the cells sequentially.
+4. Github does not allow for files greater than 25MB, so the data folder has the vehicle.csv file zipped to reduce file size

 ## Contributing